 Absences due to a student's migrant status; and

 An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent, guardian, or emancipated youth;

-Absences related to the student's illness, health condition, or medical appointments due to COVID-19;
+Absences due to the student's lack of necessary instructional tools, including internet access or connectivity.

-Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19;
+In the event of emergency school facility closure due to COVID-19, other communicable disease outbreak, natural disaster, or other event when districts are required to provide synchronous and asynchronous instruction, absences due to the following reasons are excused:

-Absences related to the student's employment or other family obligations during regularly scheduled school hours that are temporarily necessary due to COVID-19 until other arrangements can be made, including placement in a more flexible education program;
+Absences related to the student's illness, health condition, or medical appointments due to COVID-19 or other communicable disease;

-Absences due to the student's parent's work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made;
+Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19, other communicable disease, or other emergency health condition related to school facility closures;

-Absences due to the student's lack of necessary instructional tools, including internet broadband access or connectivity; and
+Absences related to the student's family obligations during regularly scheduled school hours that are temporarily necessary because of school facility closures, until other arrangements can be made; and

-Other COVID-19 related circumstances as determined between school and parent or emancipated youth.
+Absences due to the student's parent's work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made.

-A school principal or designee has the authority to determine if an absence meets the above criteria for an excused absence.
-Districts may define additional categories or criteria for excused absences.
+The District may define additional categories or criteria for excused absences.
+A school principal or designee has the authority to determine if an absence meets this policy according to the above criteria for an excused absence.

 If an absence is excused, the student will be permitted to make up all missed assignments outside of class under reasonable conditions and time limits established by the appropriate teacher; where reasonable, if a student misses a participation-type class, they can request an alternative assignment that aligns with the learning goals of the activity missed.